takecare/haiku/README.md

 #### Venv

+We use Python v3.9.13 (this is because Deta - our infrastructure - supports only versions 3.7, 3.8 and 3.9).

 - Run `python3 -m venv venv` to create the virtual environment
 - Activate it: `source venv/bin/activate`
 - Make sure you're picking up the virtual environment: `which python3`,